Brandon Marshall, New York Jets Divorce Behind Him, Where Will He Sign?

 Brandon Marshall’s New York Jets tenure is at an end.

-ESPN’s Adam Schefter first reported yesterday via Twitter that the 32-year-old former Pro Bowl wide receive is set to be cut from the team he has called home for the past two seasons.
+ESPN’s Adam Schefter first reported yesterday via Twitter that the 32-year-old former Pro Bowl wide receive would be cut from the team he has called home for the past two seasons.

 And now the Jets are releasing WR Brandon Marshall, per sources.